 Once the design is ready, it’s time to build the application.
 Several steps will happen during this phase:

-Developers can code from scratch or use frontend and backend frameworks to build the web application.
-If you learn what each approach is best for, you’ll be better able to understand the choices they make.
+Developers can code from scratch or use frontend and backend frameworks for creating web apps.
+If you learn what each approach is best for, you will be better able to understand the choices they make.

 - Offers the most flexibility